 Your pelvic floor muscles are the unsung heroes of your core.
 They support your bladder, uterus, and bowels, and are essential for bladder control and stability.
 But their role in sexual function is just as critical.
 Strong pelvic floor muscles contract involuntarily during orgasm, and the stronger the muscles, the more intense these contractions can be.
 Better muscle tone also improves circulation in the pelvic region, which can heighten arousal and sensitivity.
 A healthy pelvic floor gives you greater control and awareness, allowing you to more fully engage in and enjoy sexual experiences.
 It’s a fundamental part of your anatomy that directly impacts your pleasure.

-How to do Kegels correctly
+How to Do Kegels the Right Way

 Kegels are the most well-known exercise for the pelvic floor, but doing them correctly is key.
 To start, you need to identify the right muscles.
 The easiest way is to try to stop the flow of urine mid-stream.
 The muscles you clench to do that are your pelvic floor muscles.
 Once you’ve found them, you can perform the exercise anytime.
 Squeeze and hold the contraction for three to five seconds, then relax completely for the same amount of time.
 Make sure you aren’t holding your breath or tightening your stomach, buttocks, or thigh muscles.
 Aim for a set of 10 repetitions, three times a day, to build strength over time.